 Other local services and retailers have joined in this small town resurgence.
 Stenger Plumbing moved into a storefront in downtown; the law firm of Duncan, Duncan, Walker & Schenker gave their brick and mortar a facelift; and Zeller-Zulauf recently completed an extensive remodel for their home furnishings business.
 Quantum Gymnastics also improved the aesthetics of Main Street with the construction of a new building to house their expanding enrollment.

 Downtown is not the only section of Alma that is benefiting from a healthy dose of revitalization.
-Plans are approved and underway for the development of a new city pool and the completion date is set for the summer of 2015.
+A new city pool was opened in the summer of 2016.
 The Arrow Lodge Motel recently underwent a renovation and joins the Super 8 and the Western Holiday Motel as excellent accommodation options for people flocking to Alma in search of rest and relaxation.
 The newly remodeled Pump & Pantry along Highway 183 continues to provide conveniences, as well as tasty Cinnabon treats, to tourists and truck drivers visiting this lakeside community.

 If you want to get to know the town of Alma and learn about its people, start with a visit to any one of the venues where residents gather for morning coffee and a daily update on local happenings.
 Chances are you will meet enough friendly folks during your first visit that you’ll spend the rest of the day bumping into your new friends, ready with a now-familiar smile and another round of introductions.